 Benefit available post retirement

 An Insured person who superannuates or retires under a Voluntary Retirement Scheme or takes premature retirement, after being an insured person for not less than 5 years, shall be eligible to receive medical benefit for himself and his spouse subject to production of proof thereof, and payment of a nominal contribution of Rupees One hundred and twenty for one year.
-In case the insured person expires his spouse shall continue to receive medical benefit.
+In case the insured person expires his spouse shall continue to receive a medical benefit.

 Read also, Definition of ‘Voluntary Retirement Scheme’